Greek Limited Liability Company (EPE)

 The term ‘registered office’ does not apply in Greece.
-Your Greek business requires a physical address that must be available to be inspected by the tax office at any time.
+Your Greek business requires a physical address that must be available to be inspected by the tax office at any time type of office required will depend on the business activities.

-Only one director, of any nationality, is required for an EPE company.
+Only one director.
 There is no explicit requirement for a resident director but, as the director must work with the local authorities and the tax office, this is recommended.
+In any event an EU resident director is preferable if there is no Greek representative.

 The minimum share capital is EUR 18,000 and this must be fully paid up upon incorporation, with at least 50% paid up in cash.

 All companies must file an annual financial statement and an annual return.
-EPE’s are exempt from auditing requirements if considered ‘small’.
+Greek companies are exempt from auditing requirements if considered ‘small’.

 The incorporation process typically takes two weeks from the date that all documents and articles are filed with the Chamber of Commerce.